ovicko/abandoned_cart_oc_3x/README.md

 This extension should be multi-store compatible out of the box, but was *not* tested to ensure compatibility.

 Tested in a single shopping cart environment running PHP 7.0+

-## Help & Support ##
- I offer the following services at a negotiable fee:
- - Installation of this module and other OpenCart modules
- - Upgrading modules/extensions
- - Bug Fixing OpenCart websites,themes etc
- - Payment Gateway Integrations

- Contact thehomestra@gmail.com for help

 ### Note ###
 You do not need to clone this repository to utilize the plugin, all you have to do is download the